lowdanie/chem/README.md

 ![Coverage Status](./coverage.svg)

+# Slaterform

-This is a self-contained Hartree-Fock engine written in pure python with numpy.
+Slaterform is a self-contained Hartree-Fock engine written in pure python with numpy.
 It includes a native implementation of the necessary electron integrals.

-An in-depth discussion of the theory behind this implementation can be found [here](https://www.daniellowengrub.com/blog/2025/07/26/scf).

 # Quick Start